jdrichardsappacad/react-2021/week-14/practices/06-nesting/README.md

 # Practice: Nesting

-In this practice you will learn how to create navigation for your Route paths using `Link` and `NavLink`.
+In this practice we will

 ## Phase 0: Setup